speedracr/poodr/README.md

 # Here be object-oriented code.

+## Command-line
+List files: with `ls -lh`, CLI will list out all files and directories, include detailed info and display file sizes in human readable format.
+`ls -1` simply lists out all elements on new lines.

+Find files: `find . -name '*.html'`
+In detail: specify the directory (optionally), pass in `-name` and argument, ideally escaped to unconfuse the CLI.

 ## Ruby-related
 ### Splat operator
 This is one that takes getting used to: the * splat operator adds spice